papomail/Daily_QA_UCLH/dqa.md

-The purpose of the DQA test is to acquire data from MR coils on a regular basis to monitor their performance and alert of potential issues ahead of time.
+The purpose of the DQA tests is to acquire data from MR coils on a regular basis to monitor their performance and alert of potential issues ahead of time.
 These tests are meant to be short and easy to reproduce so that they can be run with minimal impact to the daily workload.

 *A single time-point measurement is useless out of context, please run the DQA tests regularly*.
 ## Acquisition